CoryParsnipson/slacker-server/dockerize/wordpress/README.md

 1. Change the permalinks scheme to use post-name for better human readability of posts. (go to the Admin Dashboard > Settings > Permalinks > Permalink Structure)

+1. Install the "WP Robots Txt" plugin and edit the robots file.
+Currently, the domain is being scraped almost daily by Yandex, trying to query old urls that don't exist anymore.
+It would be useful to block this traffic.

 ## Installing the Wordpress Crowdsec bouncer

 It is highly recommended to integrate the wordpress bouncer with crowdsec, if that is available.